HIT BY GOLF BALL – INJURED AT GOLF COURSE LAWYERS MINNESOTA

 The photographs of the 15th hole, taken from the vantage point of the man golfer who was playing with them, show that our client was located down the fairway to the left at the time that he teed-off.
 From the location of our client on the fairway, it is undisputed that she was within the zone of danger.

-Additionally, he should have known that our client was unaware of his intention to hit the ball.
+Additionally, the golfer should have known that our client was unaware of his intention to hit the ball.
 As the other woman told us, she and our client were walking towards the women’s tee in order to tee off first.
-Clearly, she (the friend) and our client were unaware of the other golfer’s intention to tee-off.
-Furthermore, our client was struck by the ball at the back of her head behind her right ear.
+Clearly, she (the friend) and our client were unaware of the other golfer’s intention to tee-off behind them.
+Our client was struck by the ball at the back of her head behind her right ear.
 Therefore, she was looking down the fairway at the time that she was struck by the other golfer’s golf ball.
 Our golf accident lawyer was able to use this evidence and the law to get a fair settlement for our injured client.

-While the other golfer may have felt rushed by the golf ranger that day, that does not excuse his legal responsibility to refrain from striking his ball until our client was in a place of safety.
+While the other golfer may have felt rushed by the golf ranger that day, that does not excuse his legal responsibility to refrain from striking his ball while our client was in an area of danger.
 While the golf ranger’s prodding may explain why the golfer failed to use proper care, it does not excuse him from his actions that day.
 His liability under MN law arises because he either observed or failed to observe our client down the fairway and in the zone of danger, and failed to refrain from striking his ball until she was in a safe location or failed to warn of his intention to strike the ball.

 As a result of being hit in the head with a golf ball, our client sustained a moderate brain injury that required significant medical attention, rehabilitation, and lost time from work.
 Fortunately, our lawyers were able to obtain a significant settlement for her to compensate her for these losses.